NeelyAnne/Walkn/README.md

 React.js
 Axios-node module

-Our database consists of 4 models/collections:
+Our database consists of 2 models/collections:

-User
-Locations
+Users and Locations

 Challenges